How to Increase Employee Investment

 You might have seen the term “Taikyoku” before in the context of the karate kata from the Chinese proverb.
 In the context of Chōwa, however, we define Taikyoku as “the bigger picture.”

-Business leadership needs to do their part to keep employees engaged.
+Business leadership needs to do its part to keep employees engaged.
 As a DevOps company, Inedo strongly believes that work silos kill good work environments.
 How to break down silos AND increase employee investment?
 Share the bigger picture.

 Why Does It Work?